-This article may seem a little pointless.
+At first glance, it may seem a little pointless to talk about the best light bulbs for reading.
 It’s dark.
 Then it’s light.
 Tada!

 SO without further ado, let’s come out of the dark and step into the light with these best light bulbs for reading!

 Here are my top picks for each of the light bulbs, sorted by the purpose they serve.
 So you might have some that are best for low-level lighting, but others that are best for your budget.